josephlewis/Seeing-While-Moving-Direction-Dependent-Visibility/README.md

 How Direction-Dependent Visibity is calculated
 ---------------

-1. Calculate visibility in all directions from location along route
+1. Calculate visibility in all directions from a location along the route.
 2. Calculate angle between current location and location further along route.
-This represents the direction of movement when moving along the route
+This represents the direction of movement when moving along the route.
-3. Identify potential visibility field based on direction of movement (62 degrees either side)
+3. Identify potential visibility field based on direction of movement (62 degrees either side).
-4. Clip visibility in all directions to potential visibility field when taking into account direction of movement
+4. Clip visibility in all directions to potential visibility field when taking into account direction of movement.

 ![Direction Dependent Visibility](https://i.imgur.com/r5grlGg.gif)